At the Dolphin Bay: Plot

 Legend has it a dolphin once helped to reunite a pair of tragic lovers.
-From then on, the well-adored animal became the guardian of love.
+From then on, the much loved animal became the guardian of love.
 At Dolphin Bay, a tale of love and myth continues.

 Two children, Zerya and Xiao Pin Gai, met at an orphanage.
 Seeing the latter was often bullied by the other kids, Zerya rose to the occasion to become her gallant protector.
 Alas, the young couple parted ways when the director of a big company Hsu Ruogu arrived to bring his ‘grandson’ home.
 Zerya promised to come back for Xiao Pin Gai but as he was returning a few days later, Xiao Pin Gai was already leaving the orphanage with her new adoptive mother.
 He returns again 20 years later to fulfill his promise, but his childhood friend is nowhere to be found.

 At Dolphin Bay, Zerya meets a young woman Tianbian.
 Her strong and optimistic character draws him to her, and Tianbian is touched by all that Zerya does for her.
 Tianbian actually is Xiao Pin Gai, Zerya's good friend back at the orphanage.
 Just like Zerya, Tianbian was adopted by her current mother.
 Zerya who was adopted by the Hsu family is currently an important leader in the company, SET.
 He lived with his grandfather, his step-mother and his half-sister, Shan-Ni.

 While Zerya lived in a well-to-do family, Tianbian and her mother were frequently harassed by a loan shark to pay back the money they borrowed from them.
 Touched by Tianbian's determination Zerya helped Tianbian to attend singing audition to select new talent in SET.
 Upon listening to Tianbian's singing, the music director Hsiao Kang instantly liked her voice and decided she will be SET's new voice for SkyWalk project, much to the dismay of SET's current singer, Mandy Chen.
 Being Hsiao Kang's lover during their working period, she viewed TianBian as a rival and vowed to challenge her.

 While working together, attraction blossoms between Zerya and Tianbian.
 However, Zerya soon found out that Tianbian was the real child his grandfather was looking for in the orphanage.
 Realizing that he had robbed Tianbian the opportunity of having the life he shouldn't, Zerya made a deal with the grandfather to marry Shan-Ni in return of acknowledging TianBian as his granddaughter.
 The situation was further complicated when Hsiao Kang fell for TianBian and Mandy became unreasonably jealous of this relationship.
 When Shan-Ni agreed to a fake marriage with Zerya, she actually fell in love with him and asked him to love her instead.
 As Zerya realized he could only love Tianbian, they found out Shan-Ni suffered from leukemia and had less than a year to live.
 He finally agreed to marry Shan-Ni out of pity while Tianbian decided to try loving Hsiao Kang who had helped her a lot.